 While DCs can only be entered using the Steer Tab, they can be edited or deleted in the DC tab.
-First click the refresh icon to be sure the commands are all current.
+First click the refresh icon it is to be sure the commands are all current.
 Then click on the command to be edited and it will show in blue highlight, select the edit button and a small window will open.
 The selection can then be manipulated and will become active after hitting the submit button.

-To delete a command, select the entry you want to remove and press the red button occurred business meetings and wedding dinners while helming a 60-foot single handed catamaran in a full gale!!
+To delete a command, select the entry you want to remove and press the red button .
+Delayed commands are a useful feature that lets you attend business meetings and wedding dinners while helming a 60-foot single handed catamaran in a full gale!!